IbraheemR/spegmans-every-ref/guidelines.md

 ### Adding an author
-To add youself as an author, add an entry to `/_data/authors.yml`, like follows:
+To add yourself as an author, add an entry to `/_data/authors.yml`, like follows:

 ```yml
 j_spegman: